 If you’re in a hurry, desperate, impatient, pour over may not be your thing.
 If you hate experimenting, extra work, and learning curves when it comes to coffee, forget about pour over.

-In other words, if you don’t have 10 minutes to prepare, brew, weigh, make, and calculate the physics of your pour over brew, forget about it.
-A standard drip coffee maker is probably your best choice instead.
+In other words, if you don’t have 10 minutes to prepare, brew, weigh, make, and calculate the physics of your pour-over brew, forget about it.
+A standard drip brewer is probably your best choice instead.

 How to choose the best manual coffee maker for you?

 The brewing method may be the same, but not all pour overs are created equal.
 There are certain points to consider before getting yourself one of the tools and become the best amateur barista your kitchen has ever witnessed!